foxxyz/ws-plus/README.md

 #### Event: `'connect'`

-Special event emitted when connection to a server succeeds.
+Emitted when connection to a server succeeds.

+#### Event: `'close'`

+Emitted when the client closes, either normally or abnormally (E.G. during a reconnect).

 #### `client.broadcast(action : String, data : Any)`